wouterj/wouterj.github.io/_posts/2020-04-28-authenticators-new-symfony-security.md

 <aside class="side" data-type="Try it yourself!">
 If you're using Symfony 5.1, the SecurityBundle comes with all tools you need!
-Set `security.enable_authenticator_manager` to `true` in and you're using the new system!
+Set `security.enable_authenticator_manager` to `true` to enable the new system!

 Please be aware that this new system in experimental.
-This means it may contain backwards compatibility breaks in 5.2.
+It may contain backwards compatibility breaks in 5.2.
 However, I don't like to ruin the life of early-testers so we keep this to the bare minimum.
 Please give it a go and report any suggestions, problems, bugs, leaks or whatever!
 </aside>

 So... what is so different about this new system?
 It would like to